 Phantom Hands supports Canadian Centre for Architecture's 'Find and Tell' Program

-Phantom Hands supported Dr. Sangeeta Bagga’s Participation in Canadian Centre for Architecture's 'Find and Tell' Program in 2019.Read Essay
+Phantom Hands supported Dr. Sangeeta Bagga’s participation in the Canadian Centre for Architecture's 'Find and Tell' research residency in 2019 to study photographs from the Pierre Jeanneret archive.Read Essay